Clear Lake (California): Weather

-It is not uncommon for temperatures in the summer to go into the triple digits or below freezing in the winter.
+It is not uncommon for temperatures in the summer to rise into the triple digits, or below freezing in the winter.
 Occasional summer thunderstorms occur but are not common.
 Snow can fall to lake level but accumulation is rare.
 Snow on the surrounding mountains is common.

 The average high temperature is 92 F in summer, and the average low is 32 F in winter.
 Normally, July is the hottest month and December the coldest.
 December and January are the wettest months, with an average of 5.95 and 6.45 in of rain per month, respectively.

 Recreation

-With over 100 mi of shoreline, Clear Lake is a popular spot for water sports enthusiasts.
-According to the California Water Boards, Clear Lake sees 15,000 recreational boaters per year.
+With over 100 mi of shoreline, Clear Lake is a popular spot for water-sports enthusiasts.
+According to the California Water Board, Clear Lake sees 15,000 recreational boaters per year.
 There are 11 free boat launch ramps around the lake that are open to the public.
-Individuals may rent boats and personal water craft from many businesses around the lake.
+Individuals may rent boats and personal watercraft from many businesses around the lake.

 Clear Lake is sometimes called the "Bass Capital of the West."
 Largemouth bass, which are farmed and planted in the lake by California Department of Fish and Wildlife, crappie, catfish, bluegill, and rainbow trout can be found in the county's lakes.
 Fishing boats can be rented, and many stores and facilities around the lake specialize in fishing equipment.
-Numerous fishing tournaments and derbies are held through the year.
+Numerous fishing tournaments and derbies are held throughout the year.
 In 2016, Clear Lake was ranked by Bassmaster Magazine as the #3 best bass lake in the United States and the #1 best bass lake on the West Coast.

-Area wineries with tasting rooms include Guenoc and Langtry Estate Vineyards and Winery, Steele Wines, Brassfield Wines, Vigilance Wines, Six Sigma Winery, and Wildhurst Vineyards among others.

-All boaters entering Lake County are warned that Dreissenid mussels, otherwise known as quagga and zebra mussels are a great threat to Clear Lake.
-By law, boats are required to be inspected before launching and must have a Lake County Quagga/Zebra (QZ) Sticker on the watercraft.
+All boaters entering Lake County are warned that Dreissenid mussels, also known as quagga and zebra mussels, are a great threat to Clear Lake.
+By law, boats are required to be inspected before launching, and must have a Lake County Quagga/Zebra (QZ) Sticker on the watercraft.
 Shops in the vicinity carry out the inspection.
 At every entry to Lake County, signs warn boaters not to spread hydrilla in the county's bodies of water.
 Extensive management efforts have controlled the presence of hydrilla in Clear Lake, although it may return at any time.

 The lake is also the site of an annual "splash-in", the "oldest and largest seaplane gathering in the Western United States".

 The California Office of Environmental Health Hazard Assessment released an advisory statement regarding eating fish caught from the lake, based on the mercury level.